|

 countenance any sulking or egotism on their part.
 His primary goal was

-to win games, and, that, the legend-in-the-making knew how to do. |
+to win games, and that the legend-in-the-making knew how to do. |

-Dobie, with certainly a twinkle in his eye, may
+Dobie, with certainly a twinkle in his

 A reporter once asked him about three particularly fast running backs he